 The detail of the scenarios the app helps you create is astonishing.
 You really can personalize it to whatever your individual financial situation involves.

-Your One-Stop Shop For FI Calculations
+A Great Option For FI Calculations

 OnTrajectory helps you figure out exactly where you are financially, and exactly what you need to do to get to FI: Your version of FI.